nickjj/flask-static-digest/README.md

 static files using a CDN.
 Using this cache busting strategy makes configuring your CDN a piece of cake since you don't need to worry about ever expiring your cache manually.

+### Why bother gzipping your static files here instead of with nginx?

+You would still be using nginx's gzip features, but now instead of nginx having to gzip your files on the fly at run time you can configure nginx to use the pre-made gzipped files that this extension creates.

+This way you can benefit from having maximum compression without having nginx waste precious CPU cycles gzipping files on the fly.
+This gives you the best of both worlds -- the highest compression ratio with no noticeable run time performance penalty.

 ### How do you use this extension with Webpack or another build tool?